ב''ה

 And about “how to be guarded and prudent,” the question would be, guarded about what?
 But there is still advice that can be given with what you ask.

-– Always be slow and thoughtful in conversation, not quick to speak.
-Sometimes silence also is the best policy if you don’t know the answer to a subject.
+– Be slow and thoughtful in conversation, not quick to speak.
+Sometimes silence is the best policy if you don’t know the answer.

-– Don’t be drawn into debates, since they can produce more useless heat than edifying light.
-I do understand that the people around you are either secular or following a non-Torah religion.
-Focus more on a quiet obedience to the principles that you learn as opposed to forcing any views on others.
+– Don’t be drawn into debates.
+They can produce more useless heat than edifying light.
+Maybe people around you are secular or following a non-Torah religion.
+Focus more on quiet obedience to the principles that you learn as opposed to forcing views on others.
 A person’s example can make a bigger difference to others and their conduct than argumentation.

 I hope this answers your questions!